Illinois’ Response to the Opioid Crisis: Where We’ve Been and Where We’re Going

 CME information

-The Illinois State Medical Society designates this internet activity for a maximum of 1.00 AMA PRA Category 1 Credit™.
+The Illinois State Medical Society designates this enduring material for a maximum of 1.00 AMA PRA Category 1 Credit.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 The Illinois Nurse Practice Act rules deem CME credit provided by approved sponsors as acceptable to fulfill nursing continuing education requirements for licensure.
 Nurses may claim one contact hour per unit of CME in the state of Illinois.